cdapio/cdap/docs/developer-guide/source/rest.rst

           }
          ]

-Note that accessing Services directly via their host and port is not advisable as it bypasses, and invalidates, all CDAP security.
+Note that accessing Services directly via their host and port is not advisable as it bypasses all CDAP security.

 .. rst2pdf: PageBreak